 Laser printers (and LED printers, a closely related technology) and inkjet printers are the different printing technologies used to put the copy of the image on paper.

 It’s quite interesting in itself, as the first laser printers were derived from the first laser photocopiers, as much of the technology is shared between the scanning part and the printing part.

 A good quality office photocopier is an invaluable investment, and with the right servicing, one that will last for many years.

 - Fast copy speed.
-A stand-alone office copier will have a much higher ppm (pages per minute) rating than a multifunction photocopier, with high end models reaching over 90ppm.
-Think how much time this could save employees.
+A standalone office copier will have a much higher ppm (pages per minute) rating than a multifunction photocopier, with high end models reaching over 90 pages per minute.

 - Low printing cost per page.
-The photocopy machine may be expensive in the first place, but per page, the cost of copying is very low, especially when you consider how much an external printing firm would charge for the same job.
+The photocopy machine may be expensive in the first place, but per page, the cost of copying is very low, especially in the case of laser printers.

 - Durable.
 This type of office copier is designed to withstand very heavy use, making it the best choice for businesses that need daily copying.

 - Document finishing features, such as binding, sorting and stapling.
 These features are far less common and less durable in multifunction photocopiers.

 - Excellent functionality.
 Because standalone copiers are designed to do just that, copy, they are extremely fit for purpose.
 This means that they can cater for complex copy needs, such as duplex printing, different paper sizes, paper thicknesses and alignments.

 - Multitasking features.
 The best photocopy machines, connected to several workstations, can do multiple jobs at the same time for different users.

 - They’re easy to use and control with large, clear display panels.